 Fitrana is not the same as Zakat.
-Fitrana is an obligatory charity which must be paid before Eid al-Fitr.
-Fitrana is the equivalent of 1 Sa' (two handfuls) of food, grain or dried fruit for each member of the family and is compulsory for every individual in your household regardless of wealth.
-Self-dependent adults are required to pay on behalf of their dependants such as children or the elderly.
+Fitrana is an obligatory charity that must be paid before Eid al-Fitr.
+Fitrana is the equivalent of 1 Sa' (two handfuls) of food, grain, or dried fruit for each member of the family and is compulsory for every individual in your household regardless of wealth.
+Self-dependent adults are required to pay on behalf of their dependents such as children or the elderly.

-If you haven’t paid your Zakat al-Fitr for this year, you can do so by going on our donation page here.
+If you haven’t paid your Zakat al-Fitr for this year, you can do so by donating here.